Bowel Cancer: Symptoms and Treatment

 According to the NHS, here are some of the risks:

-Diet - Eating a diet high in red or processed meats and low in fibre can increase your risk
+Diet - Eating a diet high in red or processed meats and low in fibre can increase your risk.
+Learn how to fit more veg into your diet here.

 Weight - Bowel cancer is more common in people who are overweight or obese